Ways To Participate

 Traditional Courses meet each week for 14 weeks in the Fall or Spring semester.
 These are regular synchronous classes that meet 50 minutes per week per credit.
 For example, a 2-credit course will meet 100 minutes per week, either once a week (100 minute class session) or twice a week (2 50-minute sessions).
 Distance students can video-conference into these classes and participate just as though they were present in the classroom.
 Recordings are available for those who miss class, with an associated journal entry required.

-Traditional Half-Semester Courses meet each week for 7 weeks in the Fall or Spring semester.
+Half-Semester Courses meet each week for 7 weeks in the Fall or Spring semester.
 These are regular synchronous classes that meet 100 minutes per week per credit, twice as much as a full semester class because the course is condensed into just half of the semester.
 Distance students can video-conference into these classes and participate just as though they were present in the classroom.
 Recordings are available for those who miss class, with an associated journal entry required.

 Condensed Courses bring experts in a specialized area of food and agricultural law to Fayetteville to teach an intense and focused 1-credit class.
 These condensed courses typically provide 12-14 hours of synchronous instruction concentrated into a 2-4 day period.
 Our regular classes are cancelled to allow students to focus exclusively on their condensed course.
+Online work helps students to prepare for the class and written exercises or projects are completed afterwards.
+Distance students can choose to join us in Fayetteville for these classes or video-conference from their home or office.

 Independent Study Courses